microsoft/terminal/README.md

 These limitations led us to create the new Windows Terminal.

+> You can read more about the evolution of the command-line in general, and the Windows command-line specifically in [this accompanying series of blog posts](https://devblogs.microsoft.com/commandline/windows-command-line-backgrounder/) on the Command-Line team's blog.

 ### Shared Components

-While overhauling Windows Console, we modernized its codebase considerably: We've cleanly separated logical entities into modules and classes, introduced some key extensibility points, replaced several old, home-grown collections and containers with safer, more efficient [STL containers](https://docs.microsoft.com/en-us/cpp/standard-library/stl-containers?view=vs-2019), and made the code simpler and safer by using Microsoft's [WIL](https://github.com/Microsoft/wil).
+While overhauling Windows Console, we modernized its codebase considerably: We've cleanly separated logical entities into modules and classes, introduced some key extensibility points, replaced several old, home-grown collections and containers with safer, more efficient [STL containers](https://docs.microsoft.com/en-us/cpp/standard-library/stl-containers?view=vs-2019), and made the code simpler and safer by using Microsoft's [Windows Implementation Libraries - WIL](https://github.com/Microsoft/wil).

 This overhaul resulted in several of Console's key components being available for re-use in any terminal implementation on Windows.
 These components include a new DirectWrite-based text layout and rendering engine, a text buffer capable of storing both UTF-16 and UTF-8, a VT parser/emitter, and more.

-## Building the new terminal
+## Creating the new Windows Terminal

-When we started building the new Windows Terminal application, we explored and evaluated several approaches and technology stacks.
-We ultimately decided that our goals would be best met by sticking with C++ and reusing several of the aforementioned modernized components.
-Further, we realized that this would allow us to build much of the Terminal's core itself as a reusable Windows UI control that others can incorporate into their applications.
+When we started planning the new Windows Terminal application, we explored and evaluated several approaches and technology stacks.
+We ultimately decided that our goals would be best met by continuing our investment in our C++ codebase, which would allow us to reuse several of the aforementioned modernized components.
+Further, we realized that this would allow us to build much of the Terminal's core itself as a reusable UI control that others can incorporate into their applications.

-The result of this work is contained within this repo and delivered as the Windows Terminal application you can download from the Microsoft Store, or directly from this repo.
+The result of this work is contained within this repo and delivered as the Windows Terminal application you can download from the Microsoft Store, or [directly from this repo's releases](https://github.com/microsoft/terminal/releases).

 ---